step-security/terraform-provider-stepsecurity/docs/resources/github_org_notification_settings.md

 Optional:

 - `email` (String) The email address to receive notifications.
 If not provided, no notifications will be sent to the email address.
+- `slack_channel_id` (String) The Slack channel ID to post notifications to when using OAuth method.
+Required when slack_notification_method is 'oauth'.
+- `slack_notification_method` (String) The method to use for sending Slack notifications.
+Valid values are 'webhook' (default) or 'oauth'.
 - `slack_webhook_url` (String) The Slack webhook URL to receive notifications.
 If not provided, no notifications will be sent to Slack.
 - `teams_webhook_url` (String) The Microsoft Teams webhook URL to receive notifications.
 If not provided, no notifications will be sent to Microsoft Teams.